List of mass stabbing incidents (2020–present): Hadera, Israel

-On October 9, a man stabbed 6 people with an axe killing 1 and injuring the other one before he got shot dead by police.
+On 9 October, a man stabbed 6 people with an axe killing 1 and injuring the other one before he got shot dead by police.

 Cincinnati, Ohio

 On 24 October, a 66-year-old man stabbed 3 people to death before stabbing himself at College Hill in Cincinnati, Ohio.
 He was arrested and later died from his wounds.

 Montréal, Canada

 On 25 October, 4 people were injured after 2 teenagers went amok in a school.
 They were both arrested.

 Saint-Petersburg, Russia

-On 25 October, at about 11:40, a man, armed with two knives being in a state of psychosis, attacked people in a supermarket "O’Key".
-He injured five people before being detained and hospitalized.
+On 25 October, at about 11:40, a man, armed with two knives being in a state of psychosis, attacked people in a supermarket "O'Key".
+He wounded five people before being apprehended by customers and staff, and was subsequently hospitalized.
 Before the attack, he shouted "I hate people!".
 In May 2025 he was sent to compulsory psychiatric treatment.

 Kagadi, Uganda

 On 30 October, an unknown cult stabbed multiple people, leaving 8 dead and 8 more injured.
-2 of the attackers were shot dead by the Ugandan police.
+2 of the attackers were shot dead by police.